luchsonice/2024_MLOps_1/reports/README.md

 > *experiments.*
 > Answer:

-We used the cookiecutter template, so our overall folder struckture follows this.
-In the cookiecutter structure we have filled out the dvc.
-In the github folder we have our github workflows (so workflow folder from the template is empty). congigs folder with our Training configuration, the data folder with our data.
-In the dockfiles folder we the files to make dockerfiles. src folder with our model.
-The test folder to have our test in.
-We have not used the notebooks folder, and as mentioned before the workflow folder have we not used because our workflows are in the github folder.
+From the cookiecutter template we have filled out the .dvc , .github, app, configs, data, dockerfiles, reports, tests  and src folder.
+We have removed the notebooks folder because we did not use any notebooks in our project.
+We also deleted the workflows folder since we saved our workflows in the .github folder.
+We have added an wandb folder that contains wandb metadata and logs from running our experiments.

 ### Question 6